Museums

 Ed Jacobsen’s expertise — and love for “the world of service stations” — resulted in Wisconsin’s Northwoods Petroleum Museum opening in 2006.

 Wanting to share his collection — and needing a place to display it — Ed Jacobsen opened the Northwoods Petroleum Museum in 2006 on Highway 45 between Eagle River and Three Lakes.
-“I just love this stuff,” he says, noting his collection, which includes more than 50 gas pump globes, reflects a simpler time, when things were made to last.
+“I just love this stuff,” he said, noting his collection, including more than 50 gas pump globes, reflected a simpler time, when things were made to last.

 Read more in the Wisconsin Petroleum Museum.